-Rank checking it seems is still one of those sore spots among SEOs – where there are some tools that work great certain things but not others.
-I’m doing some heavy keyword research (1000′s of keywords) for an ecommerce site and need something that can process rankings quickly.
+There are some tools that work great at certain tasks but terrible at others.
+I regularly do heavy keyword research (1000’s and 1000’s of keywords) for clients.
+So I need something that can run search engine rankings quickly.

-Features I Look For In A Rank Checker
+Features I Look For In An Online Rank Checker

 “On-demand” vs Campaign

-This is the biggest categorical difference to me, in all rank checkers – that is, whether they allow on-demand rank checking (you can run one-off’s) or campaign based rank checkers.
+This is the biggest categorical difference to me, in all rank checkers – that is, whether they allow on-demand rank checking (you can run one-off’s) or campaign based rank checkers (also called rank trackers).
 For on-demand ranking checking, I am using it for things like keyword research or competitive research; ie I am trying to figure out what the keywords should be.
-For campaign based rank checking, this is obviously to track this important KPI over time.
+For campaign based position tracking, this is obviously to track this important KPI over time.

 Volume